-Amid all the excitement about renewable energy and the emergence of other new technologies to help countries tackle climate change, all too often two important challenges are being overlooked.
+In the excitement about the role of renewable energy in helping countries tackle climate change, two important challenges are often overlooked.

 The energy transition aims for a sustainable economy based on renewable, or low-carbon power.
 But making the necessary wind turbines, solar panels, electric car batteries, and other green products requires vast amounts of resources.
 Extracting them creates emissions of their own, as well as causing environmental degradation and, in many instances, social problems.

 Equally problematic is the challenge of recycling, storing and disposing of the waste created when products come to the end of their useful life.